 Distributed Agile Development for the Healthcare Industry

 As the healthcare industry battles through these unprecedented times, it is clear that digital transformation has and will continue to play a major role in the future.
 In an industry that has often been behind in terms of digitization, the facilities and practitioners that have embraced transformation during this pandemic will find themselves atop a healthcare system poised for a complete digital overhaul.

 How can the healthcare industry ramp up its digital transformation efforts during this time?
 With many technologists around the globe working from home and distanced from their teams, distributed Agile development must come to the forefront tactically.
 With innovators collaborating virtually during this time, taking an Agile approach to development is more critical than ever.
 Through this approach, software development is uninterrupted and can be conducted in a fluid, fast and iterative way.
-For tips on how to keep productivity on high with distributed technology teams, check out this resource.
+Check out tips on how to keep productivity on high with distributed technology teams.

 For those who are unable to achieve distributed Agile software development on their own, there are organizations that offer it as a service and are ready to aid these impacted industries.
 Exadel is one of them.
 With Agile software development and engineering teams throughout North America and Eastern Europe, Exadel is continuing to deliver digital transformation projects for the healthcare industry.
 We’ve been working as a distributed Agile software development company for decades and have the resources and healthcare expertise to take on even the toughest projects.
 The Exadel team is especially passionate about helping organizations during these times when, for many, there is no choice but to embrace digital transformation.

 If you are looking to kick your digital transformation into high gear, contact us today to get started.